gidsey/project_10/README.md

 # Todo API with Flask

-A set of APIs that serve a Angular.js Todo app.
+A set of APIs that serve a Angular.js Todo app, combined with a user model for authentication.

+## Parameters

+Users must be authenticated in order to create, edit or delete tasks.
+Tasks can only be edited or deleted by their owner.

 ## Resources
 URIs relative to http://127.0.0.1:5000/